Save 8 hours per comparisonNo credit card

 Learn how to build an RFP evaluation matrix for objective vendor proposal scoring.
 Includes weighting guide, scoring scales, and downloadable template.

-This comprehensive guide shows you how to design, weight, and use evaluation matrices for objective, defensible vendor selection.
+This comprehensive guide shows you how to design, weight, and use evaluation matrices for objective, defensible vendor selection — pair it with our vendor selection criteria checklist when building the criteria themselves.

 Evaluation matrix showing weighted categories with color-coded scoring